mysterymath/lcc6502/Implementation_Defined_Behavior.md

 It is well-defined to both read and write a static volatile `sig_atomic_t` object in a signal handler.
 (The standard guarantees only writes.)

+### ???

+On the face of it, paging conflicts with the C89 requirement that any two pointers that compare equal point to the same object.
+Accordingly:

+* Paging functionality should be considered an extension of the standard and must be explicitly requested by the user.

+* Comparing two pointers that refer to objects in regions with overlapping memory assignments is undefined behavior.

+TODO: Add both of these to Implementation-Defined behavior, along with a description of the resource specification mechanism.